Hummna/Coursera---Applied-Data-Science-Capstone/README.md

 # Coursera-Applied-Data-Science-Capstone

-This repository contains assesments along with their solutions, and work files I have worked on for the 'Applied Data Science Capstone' course on Coursera.
+This repository contains assessments and their solutions, including related data files and Jupyter notebooks that I have worked on for the Applied Data Science Capstone course on Coursera.

-Hope it will be helpful for you all.
+I hope you find it helpful!

 ## Contact